 To increase our revenue, we must continue to attract new clients.
 Our ability to do so depends in large part on the success of our sales and marketing efforts, and the success of attracting industry leaders in diversified sectors, which could prompt others in the same sectors to follow suit to remain competitive.
 Potential clients may seek out other options; therefore, we must demonstrate that our solutions are valuable and superior to alternatives.
 If we fail to provide high-quality solutions and convince clients of the benefits of our model and value proposition, we may not be able to attract new clients.
 The market for our solutions could decline or grow more slowly than we expect due to general economic conditions, outbreaks of contagious diseases or worsening thereof, including the COVID-19 pandemic, a decrease in business investments, including spending on employee benefits, and other factors.
-If the markets for our solutions decline or grow more slowly than we expect, our financial results could be harmed.
+If the markets for our solutions decline or grow more slowly than we expect, or if the number of clients that contract with us for our solutions declines or fails to increase as we expect, our financial results could be harmed.
 As the markets in which we participate mature, fertility solutions and services evolve and competitors begin to enter into the market and introduce differentiated solutions or services that are perceived to compete with our solutions, particularly if such competing solutions are adopted by an industry leader in a particular sector, our ability to sell our solutions could be impaired.
 As a result of these and other factors, we may be unable to attract new clients, which would have an adverse effect on our business, financial condition and results of operations.